The new Prithvi WxC is trained on a treasure trove of NASA Earth data and is designed to be used at global, regional and local levels.

 NASA, IBM and Oak Ridge National Laboratory have shared a new AI model for a variety of weather and climate use cases.

-This new open-source model – Prithvi WxC – is designed to the challenges related to short-term weather and long-term climate projection in a flexible, scalable way.
+This new open-source model – Prithvi WxC – is designed to address challenges related to short-term weather and long-term climate projection in a flexible, scalable way.
 It is being made available to scientific, developer and business communities through Hugging Face.

 The potential applications of this new AI model include creating targeted forecasts based on local observations, predicting severe weather patterns, improving the spatial resolution of global climate simulations and improving how physical processes are represented in weather and climate models.